RoundRonin/ACatalog/README.md

 4. Swashbuckle.AspNetCore: Swagger for API documentation.
 5. DotNetEnv

+And some other packages for testing
+1. xUnit
+2. dotnet add package Microsoft.EntityFrameworkCore.InMemory

 ## Development Environment
 c
 This project was developed using Visual Studio, git.